 Recommended dosage: 250 mg EPA/DHA per day

-From the second year of life onwards, the same recommendations apply to all children and adolescents as to adults: 250 mg EPA+DHA daily.
+From the second year of life onwards, the recommendation for all children and adolescents is 250 mg EPA+DHA daily.

 For toddlers (2-10 years):